manosim/django-rest-framework-docs/_docs/home.md

 order: 1
 ---

-Django Rest Framework Docs (DRF Docs) allows you to list all your API Endpoints that inherit from <a href="http://www.django-rest-framework.org/" target="_blank">Django Rest Framework</a>.
+Django Rest Framework Docs (DRF Docs) allows you to list all your API Endpoints that inherit from <a href="http://www.django-rest-framework.org/" target="_blank">Django Rest Framework</a> **automatically**.
 Its purpose is to work out of the box and it should take a minimum to install it.

 <h4>How It Works</h4>